passport/www.passportjs.org/books/tutorials/google/register.md

 # Register App

-Before we can let users sign in to our app with Google, we need to register the app with Google.
+In the [previous section](../redirect/), you added a route which redirects the user to Google when they click "Sign in with Google."
+In this section, you'll register the app with Google so that it can make use of Google's APIs.

 Go to the [Google Cloud Platform console](https://console.cloud.google.com/).